-In the separate survey of 1000 parents made for stem4 in 2019 on the issue of children's mental health, parents reported that, if they had a child experiencing mental health difficulties, they would be most likely to seek help either from their school (45%) or GP (75%).
-72% say they are ill equipped to deal with their child's mental difficulties.
+In the separate survey of 1000 parents made for stem4 on the issue of children and young people's mental health, parents reported that, if they had a child or young person experiencing mental health difficulties, they would be most likely to seek help either from their school (45%) or GP (75%).
+72% say they are ill equipped to deal with their child or young person's mental health difficulties.
 Unsurprisingly, however, in view of rejections from CAHMS and limited referral pathways, most parents say they are being left to fend for themselves.

-If a child's mental health difficulties are not considered severe enough by the GP, or if the child is rejected for treatment by CAHMS, four in ten doctors (43%) tell parents to pay for their child's treatment if they can afford to do so.
+If a child or young person's mental health difficulties are not considered severe enough by the GP, or if the child or young person is rejected for treatment by CAHMS, four in ten doctors (43%) tell parents to pay for their child or young person's treatment if they can afford to do so.
 This is just one alternative action that GPs take or recommend when dealing with young people's mental health:

-- 36% recommend patients contact a local charity; - 29% provide patients with literature on Cognitive Behavioural Therapy (CBT) to help self-manage their condition; - 32% refer patients to local NHS-commissioned talking therapy services.
+• 36% recommend patients contact a local charity:

+- 29% provide patients with literature on Cognitive Behavioural Therapy (CBT) to help self-manage their condition: - 32% refer patients to local NHS-commissioned talking therapy services.
 (That being said, most doctors reported that these services had been closed down); - 31% recommend patients use one of the digital apps that have been approved by the NHS; - 6% refer patients for counselling through their GP practice; - 45% refer patients for counselling either to the school or in the community.
 (An increase from 10% in 2018.
 However, most doctors reported that local services where overwhelmed by demand.)

-If a parent is also experiencing difficulty with his or her mental health, 48% of GP would refer the parent for counselling, but almost no GPs knew of services to help support and educate the parents through this difficult time.
-Instead, GPs reported that they would provide the parent with literature to help support their child (45%) or will tell the parent to contact a local charity (45%).
+If a parent is also experiencing difficulty with his or her mental health, 48% of GP would refer the parent for counselling, but almost no GPs know of services to help support and educate the parents through this difficult time.
+Instead, GPs will provide the parent with literature to help support their child or young person (45%) or will tell the parent to contact a local charity (45%).